 Our Lab and Instructments (see pictures below)

-Dr. Chu's laboratory in Chemistry Department occupies 922 square feet and is equipped with equipment necessary for the organic synthesis and nanochemistry (4 hoods, 8 benches).
+Dr. Chu's laboratory in Chemistry Department occupies about 3000 square feet and is equipped with equipment necessary for the organic synthesis and nanochemistry (10 hoods, 24 benches).

 The equipment includes:

 2) a photoreactor with 450W UV Immersion lamp